Tea Tree Oil: An Acne Treatment That Thrashes Benzoyl Peroxide

 The acne science behind tea tree

 Many of tea tree oil’s famous attributes come from its antibacterial powers, such as disinfecting wounds.
-Terpinen 4-ol can inhibit endless strains, and according to this study, it wages war on Staphylococcus aureus, s. epidermidis, and propionibacterium acnes (acne bacteria) specifically.
+Terpinen 4-ol can inhibit endless strains, and according to this study, it wages war on Staphylococcus aureus, S. epidermidis, and Propionibacterium acnes (acne bacteria) specifically.
 They concluded that “This study supports the use of tea-tree oil in the treatment of acne“.
 It doesn’t get much better than that.

 Recommended – 6 vitamins and minerals which could finally clear your acne

-Just review the other abilities of tea tree oil: it’s famous for treating atopic dermatitis, ringworm, and athlete’s foot, all of which are connected to bacterial growth.
+Just review the other abilities of tea tree oil: it’s famous for treating atopic dermatitis, ringworm, and athlete’s foot, all of which are connected to bacterial overgrowth.
 The dentists and surgeons of the 1920s used it for sterilising wounds and infections.
 This remedy can even inhibit the dreaded Methicillin Resistant Staphylococcus Aureas (MRSA), a resistant microorganism which infects scores of hospital patients yearly.

 Tea tree oil has localised anti-inflammatory powers

-Then there’s this 2000 study which tested terpinen 4-ol specifically, when applied topically to human cells.
-TNF alpha, IL-1beta and IL-8, some of the worst chemicals for inflaming your acne, all fell by 50%.
-Two other compounds, a-terpineol and 1,8-cineole, were examined, but terpinen 4-ol was the most anti-inflammatory.
+Two other compounds, a-terpineol and 1,8-cineole, were examined, but terpinen 4-ol was the most powerfully anti-inflammatory.
 The gigantic 50% reduction was achieved after 40 hours of exposure, so you could easily achieve good results after just ten hours in bed at night.

 How to use tea tree oil